PolarisChiba/BF-seminar/2002_ICPC/README.md

 There may be some relationship with bitmask DP.

 Or the best route never be influnced by the special cases...?

+### PD

+The dp way to solve PD is yet to be studied.

 ### PE